Armoloy Case Studies

 Factors Affecting Wear

-Wear is generally affected by several factors that include: materials selection, friction, surface load, sliding distance, surface hardness, surface finish and lubrication.
+Several factors generally affect wear, including materials selection, friction, surface load, sliding distance, surface hardness, surface finish, and lubrication.
 Controlling the listed factors contributes to a successful application and the prevention of wear and premature failure.

 Material Selection